fsharp/fsharp.org/community/projects/index.md

 <h2 class="anchor" id="ui" class="anchor">Community Projects: Client User Interfaces</h2>

+*  [Interstellar](https://jwosty.github.io/Interstellar/) - A library that enables the creation of cross-platform browser-based applications.
+It abstracts around various different browser APIs, so your application can use either Chromium or Apple WebKit.

 *  [FsXaml](https://github.com/fsprojects/FsXaml) - F# Tools for working with XAML Projects

 *  [Gjallarhorn](http://reedcopsey.github.io/Gjallarhorn/) - Gjallarhorn is a library designed to manage notifications and mutable state.
 It provides mechanisms for signaling of changes, represented via signals